aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 electrons:
 ~~~
 crystal rhoval.cube
-load rhoval.cube core zpsp c 4 o 6 n 5 h 1
+load rhoval.cube zpsp c 4 o 6 n 5 h 1
 load rho.cube
 integrable 2
 yt
 ~~~
-Core augmentation is activated with the CORE option to LOAD, and we need to give to critic2 the pseudopotential charges for each atom.
+Core augmentation is activated with the ZPSP option to LOAD, and we need to give to critic2 the pseudopotential charges for each atom.
 This value is equal to the atomic number minus the number of core electrons removed in the calculation.
 In QE, this value can be